paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ![Adze Custom Asset Service Context Inspector View](AdzeContext.png)

-  * `ServiceForMock` is covered in detail below.
+  * Using `ServiceForMock` is covered in detail below.

 ![Adze Custom Asset Service Inspector View](AdzeServiceForMock.png)

   * All concrete services, however, do have some information to review.
     * ***Priority*** provides simple ordering.
 Once the list of services has been filtered, it is sorted by priority.
 This only affects top-down and round-robin service selection.
 If a service fails, the next on the list is attempted.
     * ***Usage Balance*** defines how many repeat calls on a service are made before a new selection is used.
 It does not benefit top-down selection.
 In Adze, for example, we can use it to ensure that twice as many advertisements come from ChartBoost as from AdMob.
   * `ServiceManager` is where we reference all the services and provide a context to decide which to use.
+At this level the context is mostly about the target build - as in mock, development, test, staging or production.
+Thanks to service masking you can drop every service you create into the list, whether it is for a specific platform or type of service. ***Order*** is interesting.
+Services are filtered to match the context provided then presented as a list based on their priority (as set in each service asset).
+If they are all the same priority the element order here counts.
+Values for order are:
+    * ***Top Down*** where the first service is always used.
+If it fails the next one is used, and so on until a service succeeds.
+Next call starts with the first again.
+Most services with more than one entry will work this way.
+    * ***Round Robin*** starts with the first service.
+It is run once, then again ***Usage Balance*** number of times.
+Then the next viable service is called.
+When all have had a turn the first is called again.
+Useful for advertising where we want to spread our ads over multiple providers.
+    * ***Random*** does as it says.
+Once ***Usage Balance*** is depleted it will select another entry at random.
+    * ***Random Exhaustive*** does the same, except no service is selected more than once until all the other services have had a go.

 ![Adze Custom Asset Service Inspector View](AdzeServicesManager.png)